Amazing carnitas tacos cooked in the instant Pot and then broiled under the grill for that crispy carnitas texture we all love in our street tacos!

 Step 1

-make the spice rub
+Make the spice rub

 The spices are important and even though they look hot and spicy, they actually create a deep robust flavor.
 Mexican oregano, cumin, paprika, chipotle chili powder and chopped adobe chili are combined to create the rub.